mateoconlechuga/convimg/readme.md

 ## Exporting to Appvars

-Currently ConvPNG can export image and palette data to appvars which are treated just like groups.
+ConvPNG can export image and palette data to appvars.
 The commands for appvars are shown below.
+These use the same style as groups.

+*Note:* Images are ordered in the appvar based on their first appearance in a #Group.
+They are **not** ordered based on the listed images.

 ---